Parent Guardian Association

 Classroom coordinators for 2016-2017 School Year

-Primary 1 classroom – Ninah Sasy and Christine Rademacher
+Primary 1 classroom – Ninah Sasy and Christina Rademacher

 Primary 2 classroom – Sarah Beth Johnson